 - Level 1 (upper elementary, grades 4-6 ) January 15, 2015

 - Each state center has its own panel of judges who will select the top essayists in the state.
 State Winners will receive a cash award and advance to the national level judging.

-- A panel of national judges for the Center for the Book in the Library of Congress will select one national winner per competition level to receive a $1,000 cash award.
-The judges also will select one second-place winner on each competition level to receive a $150 cash award.
+- A panel of national judges for the Center for the Book in the Library of Congress will select 1 (one) National Winner per competition level to receive a $1,000 cash award.
+The judges will also select 1 (one) National Honor winner per competition level to receive a $200 cash award.